 The most common form of cooperation with KOLs involves sponsored content creation.
 Brands find a KOL who likes their products and is a good fit for their positioning.
 They then negotiate and arrange for them to write promotional articles and recommend their products or services.

 KOLs can also share/ repost messages of brands or co-organize online campaigns.

-This is understandable when social media is already a place for Chinese consumers to discover new brands, read reviews/ opinions/ experiences of other people with products and services before making purchases.
+Social commerce is gaining traction in China.
+This is understandable when social media is already a place for Chinese consumers to discover new brands, and read reviews/ opinions/ experiences of other people with products and services before making purchases.